OWASP/www-policy/operational/expense-reimbursement.md

 Capital asset purchases for chapters and proejcts is strongly discouraged and if over $250 requires pre-approval.
 The primary reason for this policy is the complexity of warehousing and asset tracking.
 Capital assets under $2,000 purchased by the Foundation will be expensed and not amortized.

+## OWASP Project Contracting

+All OWASP Projects are started with the understanding that they will be volunteer run, and they must remain volunteer run.

+In the event that a project’s Leaders decide they would like to hire a contractor to work on a particular aspect of the project, for instance user interface design, then the Project Leaders must manage the recruitment, contracting, and payment on a task/work assignment basis.
+Contractors must be paid upon satisfactory completion of the task/work assignment and execute a completed [OWASP Foundation Consulting Agreement](/www-policy/legal/contractor-template)

 ## Reimbursement Process

 Expenses, along with receipts for reimbursement, shall be submitted through the OWASP Foundation ticketing system for processing and payment.